Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

+Comparing the FLAMES sample to a large sample using MANGA data \citep{Bruno19}, our galaxies have much higher relative strengths of the broad vs. narrow component but lower outflow speeds V$_\mathrm{max}$ and $\sigma$ of the broad component.
+Also, at the low masses of our sample galaxies, the detection rate of outflows should be rather low and not 100\% \citep{Bruno19}.
+We note, however, that the sample selection is different from the GRB hosts presented here, which might explain the differences.
 On the other hand, the low masses make it likely for the material to actually escape the galaxy.
-Using the dynamical mass of the galaxies derived in Sect. \ref{sect:discussion} (see also Tab. \ref{tab:globalkin}), we can derive escape velocities: $V_\mathrm{esc}\,=\left({{2M_\mathrm{dyn}\,G\,(1+ln(r_\mathrm{max}/r))}\over{3r}}\right)^{1/2}$ taking a ratio of r$_\mathrm{max}$/r of 10 and a radius of 3 kpc \citep{Arribas14}.
-Escape velocities at low masses are rather small with log M$_\mathrm{dyn}=8.0$, 9.0 and 10.0 having V$_\mathrm{esc}$ of $\sim$20, 55 and 170\,km\,s$^{-1}$.
-For the hosts of GRB\,030329 and GRB\,031203 V$_\mathrm{max}>$V$_\mathrm{esc}$ with the latter reaching a factor of V$_\mathrm{max}$/V$_\mathrm{esc}$$\sim$2.5, the highest in the sample.
-For GRBs\,020903 and 100316D the ratio is $\sim$1, note, however that for GRB\,020903 we used the $\delta$v between the bluer narrow component and the broad component.
-The gas in the highest mass host, GRB 050826 does not reach escape velocity and, surprisingly, neither in the smallest host, GRB\,060218. \cite{Bruno19} and \cite{Arribas14} concluded that beyond log\,M$\sim$10.4, it is very rare for gas to reach escape velocities.
+Using the dynamical mass of the galaxies derived in Sect. \ref{sect:discussion} (see Tab. \ref{tab:globalkin}), we can derive the escape velocity for gas at r=r$_\mathrm{80}$:

+taking a ratio of r$_{\mathrm{max}}$/r = 10 where r$_{\mathrm{max}}$ is the maximum radius of an isothermal gravitational potential \citep{Arribas14}.
+For the hosts of of GRB 031203 and GRB 100316D the outflowing gas might be able to escape the galaxy, for GRB 031203 V$_{\mathrm{max}}$ even superseeds V$_{\mathrm{esc}}$ by a factor of 2.
+The gas in the highest mass host, GRB 050826, does not reach escape velocity and, surprisingly, neither in the smallest host, GRB\,060218. \cite{Bruno19} and \cite{Arribas14} concluded that beyond log\,M$\sim$10.4, it is rare that the gas reaches escape velocity.